Maintenance & Operations Building Project

 The District's M&O team is responsible for conducting regular inspections and preventive maintenance of facilities, maintaining the grounds (including lawns and planters), ensuring safe and secure facilities for students, and providing support for school operations, events, and activities.
 The new M&O building will offer an interior space for M&O-related work currently occurring in the parking lot, house equipment and supplies related to school site maintenance and operations, provide a space for M&O staff to collaborate and complete office work, and serve as a centralized warehouse to keep basic supplies used in instruction and custodial services.
 The new building is expected to mitigate noise levels as M&O activities currently occur outdoors in the parking lot.
 This facility does not have a mechanic's bay or fueling stations typically found in a maintenance yard.
 Since our operation is small, we contract with the high school district for fuel and use outside services for vehicle repairs.

 The new M&O building will be built using local building standards in lieu of Field Act compliance, which is required for facilities attended by students and teaching staff.
 The M&O facility will not host students, allowing the District to choose the agency overseeing its construction.
-As a custodian of public funds, the District found the City's process to be quicker, more cost-effective, and better for community involvement.
+As a custodian of public funds, the District believed the City's process to be quicker, more cost-effective, and better for community involvement.
 However, if local procedures result in cost or time issues, the District can still opt to follow the DSA process.

 This project shows our commitment to providing cost-effective maintenance and operations services for our school community.
 Important information and dates will be added to this webpage as they become available.
 Dates are subject to change.